deebot/Beaglebone-BidirectionBus/bidirec_299/README.md

 	make

 ### Test Bidirectional Communication

-	./gpiochip_multibit
+Before proceeding further.
+Make sure you have inserted the gpiochip driver and have connected the 74hc299 correctly to the PRU as shown in the diagram.
+Run the code as following:

+	./write_multibits

-If everything works fine you should see  the LEDs connected to the output glow in a specific pattern.
-To change the pattern change the values array.
+**Result:** You should see the alternate LEDs connected to shift registers glowing.
+The shift register is in SIPO mode.Fiddle around with the code to change the pattern

-	./gpiochip_multibitinput
-If everything works fine you should see  that all the pins are read as High.
-Connect the buttons to the inputs of shift register .
-Now  execute the script next time you should see a 0 for the bit positions.
-On pressing a button and executing the code  you should see the corresponding bit being high.
-The connection for the button are as below.
+Next in order to  test input connect a button to I/O-0 of shift register.On my hardware test my button is connected such that when it is not pressed the pin is pulled low. when button is pressed it pulls the pin HIGH.

+	./read_onelineauto

+**Result:** You should see in dmesg and on your terminal that the bit no 1 is 0 and all other bits are 1.The shift register is in PISO mode.

 ### Debugging Tips